Feindsender: Persecution

 The BBC came to be regarded as the main Feindsender, and listening to the German-language longwave program from London was punishable with imprisonment.
 Broadcasts like Thomas Mann's Listen, Germany! were still widely heard.
 Radio Moscow, Voice of America, Vatican Radio and the Swiss Beromünster radio station were other widely known Feindsender.
 Black propaganda broadcasters disguised as German armed forces stations like British Soldatensender Calais or Gustav Siegfried Eins and German pirate radio stations were also popular.

 German citizens (Reichsbürger) denounced for violating the prohibition could expect to get off with warning for a first offence, or an arrest for a repeat offence, if they were listening to something relatively innocuous like comedy or jazz.
 However, spreading information considered demoralising was punished with incarceration or even with the death penalty.
 Death sentences were seldom based solely on radio listening but — in the cases of Helmuth Hübener and Walter Klingenbeck — rested on convictions for high treason or Wehrkraftzersetzung.

 Estimates vary of how many listeners the Feindsender had.
 According to Sicherheitsdienst reports, a large-scale campaign in 1941, charging Nazi Blockleiter to visit the households in their area and attach warning paper tags to receiving sets, met widespread discontent.
 The author of Berlin Embassy, a bilingual American who traveled widely in Germany in 1939-40, estimated that 60 percent of Germans secretly listened to foreign broadcasts at low volume.
 Listening to foreign radio stations has been dubbed "the little man's resistance" because, together with being friendly to forced laborers (also a crime, and punished even more harshly), and taking detours to avoid passing a Nazi memorial where one would be forced to salute (the Viscardi Way or "Shirkers' Way" in Munich) it was very common and, later, could allow individuals to claim they had never really been a Nazi.

+Outside Germany

+Policy in Nazi occupied territories outside of Germany varied by time and place but there were instances of all radio listening by non-German citizens being outlawed backed up with mass seizures of radio sets.